joshbegley/Bing-Maps-API/README.md

-/*
+Satellite Images

-Satellite Images - a simple processing sketch to grab tiles from the Bing Maps API. josh@joshbegley.com
+--
-January 2014
+A processing sketch to grab tiles from the Bing Maps API.

-You'll need Processing, some latitudes/longitudes, and an API key - processing.org
+You'll need an API key, some latitudes/longitudes, and Processing - <http://processing.org>

-*/
+Contact: josh@joshbegley.com